 “AMS Ads are dead,” said the not-so-savvy self-published author.

 Don’t believe this lie.
-AMS Ads, or Amazon Marketing Services ads, are stronger than ever, and – whether we like it or not – they are here to stay.
+Advertising books on Amazon, or using Amazon Marketing Services ads, are stronger than ever, and – whether we like it or not – they are here to stay.

 As a matter of fact, Amazon just rolled out a brand-new, improved UI for AMS; they have added new features, and are constantly creating training material to help authors better understand the platform.